 The Foundations Are Laid.
 Well Done!

-You now know at least where to start in terms of trying to analyse your racing performance – so much is revealed in just these g-g plots.
+You now know where to start in terms of trying to analyse your racing performance.
+The friction circle reveals so much in just these g-g plots.

 With some practise you can start to easily see how well you could have done.